 1/4 cup soy sauce

 2 teaspoons garlic powder (not garlic salt)

 6 brioche buns

-garnish - chopped fresh cilantro (optional)
+garnish - chopped fresh cilantro (optional, but highly recommended)

 In a large skillet over medium high heat, saute onions, celery, and bell peppers in oil until they soften.